XQR-30: the ultimate XSHOOTER quasar sample at the reionization epoch: Observations

 \subsection{Additional objects}

 The XQR-30 sample was complemented with all the other quasars fitting the same brightness and redshift selection criteria and having an XSHOOTER spectrum with a SNR comparable with that of our sample.
 Currently, there are 12 quasars with these characteristics in the ESO archive which are also reported in Table~\ref{tab:xqr30_sample} and in Fig.~\ref{fig:redshift_range} (orange dots and green diamonds).
 The details of their observations are listed in Table~\ref{tab:obs_details}.
-The literature sample was reduced with the same pipeline used for the main sample and is described in Section~\ref{sec:reduction}.
+The literature sample was reduced with the same pipeline used for the main sample and described in Section~\ref{sec:reduction}.

 We refer to the sample comprising the XQR-30 quasars plus the literature quasars as the {\it enlarged XQR-30 sample} (E-XQR-30).
-The total integration times for the full dataset in the VIS and NIR arms are 350 and 339 hours, respectively.
+The total integration time for the full dataset is of $\sim350$ hours.